damil-dev/neurondb/README.md

 ### Unified Setup (Recommended)

-For a complete integrated setup of all three modules, use the unified setup script:
+For a complete integrated setup of all four components (NeuronDB, NeuronAgent, NeuronMCP, and NeuronDesktop), use the unified setup script:

 ```bash
 # Set database connection parameters (optional - defaults shown)